 - Weeds are water thieves and will rob your plants of nutrients and water.

-- Mow infrequently and cut your lawn higher than normal.
+- Mow grass infrequently and cut your lawn higher than normal.

 - Use hose washers between spigots and hoses to eliminate leaks.